rotembar22/Offensive-comments-classification-using-Bert/README.md

 taking the last 512 tokens
 Taking the first and the last of the tokens in the document.
 For example, taking the first 256 tokens and contacting them to the last 256 tokens.

-I chose the first approach by taking the first X tokens.
+In this project I used the first approach by taking the first X tokens.
 Since Bert is a model that requires a lot of computer computing power, I took only the first 128 tokens.
 It will make the training much easier to train in terms of computing power.

 # Bert Preprocess